Ekiti Seeks 200 Megawatts To Boost Economy | Leadership Newspaper

 It urged Transmission of Nigeria (TCN) to build the 330kv power substation in the state to address the inadequacy and shore up electricity supply in the state.

-Speaking with journalists yesterday in Ado Ekiti, the state Commissioner for Infrastructure and Public Utilities in Ekiti State , Hon.
+Speaking with journalists on Thursday in Ado Ekiti, the state Commissioner for Infrastructure and Public Utilities in Ekiti State, Hon.
 Bamidele Faparusi, said lack of the facility has caused acute supply of electricity of just 20 megawatts to Ekiti from the national grid.

 “We are having challenges because we have no full control of how electricity is supplied, it is private driven.
 The focus of the discos is to make profits, but we have to be fair to our people as well.